-During the last part of the commissioning procedure (the provisioning operation), the Matter controller sends the Thread network credentials to the Matter accessory device.
-As a result, the device can join the Thread network and communicate with other Thread devices in the network.
+During the last part of the commissioning procedure (the provisioning operation), the Matter controller sends the Thread or Wi-Fi network credentials to the Matter accessory device.
+As a result, the device can join the IPv6 network and communicate with other devices in the network.

 To start the commissioning procedure, the controller must get the commissioning information from the Matter accessory device.
 The data payload includes the device discriminator and setup PIN code.
 The payload is encoded within a QR code, printed to the UART console.

 See Configuring your application for information about how to permanently or temporarily change the configuration.

 The sample uses different configuration files depending on the supported features.
 Configuration files are provided for different build types and they are located in the application root directory.

 prj.conf file represents a

 Other build types are covered by dedicated files with the build type added as a suffix to the

 release build type file name is

 If a board has other configuration files, for example associated with partition layout or child image configuration, these follow the same pattern.